 Here are some tips on how to make the most of the Pareto principle for UX designers:

-• Start by identifying the top 20% of the users who contribute the 80% of your outcomes.
+- Start by identifying the top 20% of the users who contribute 80% of your outcomes.

-• Ensure the left 80% of users still receive a good experience, but avoid on over-investing resources, in low impact areas.
+- Ensure the left 80% of users still receive a good experience, but avoid over-investing resources in low-impact areas.

-• Continuously monitor results so you can continue to optimise your UX strategy using the Pareto principle, for ongoing improvement.
+- Continuously monitor results so you can continue to optimize your UX strategy using the Pareto principle for ongoing improvement.

 Wrapping Up!

-In conclusion, Pareto Principle is an important tool for UX designers and a must one to keep in mind when creating user experiences.
-This UX principle provide the guideline for maximising users benefits at the time of interactions with the services or product.
+In conclusion, the Pareto Principle is an important tool for UX designers and a must to know.
+It is suggested to know it well to add better user experiences.
+This UX principle provides the guideline for maximizing users’ benefits at the time of interactions with the services or products.
 By applying the principle correctly, UX designers can create better experiences for their users and boost user satisfaction.

 About Author

 Hello friends, this is Juhi Srivastava.
 I’m a UX designer and ADMEC Multimedia alumni.
 I love writing on UX and designing.
-As a graduate from ADMEC, I learned a lot from my mentors especially Ravi sir.
-You can check what I covered in my 6 months diploma in UX design at ADMEC.
+As a graduate from ADMEC, I learned a lot from my mentors, especially Ravi sir.
+You can check what I covered in my 6-month diploma in UX design at ADMEC.